Linux File Hierarchy

 11. /var :

-• It's where the system keeps files like logs, temporary data, and other things that change a lot while the system is working.
+• It is the location where the system stores logs, temporary data, and other items that are subject to frequent changes while the system is operating.

 12. /mnt :